qazuor/reactFormToolkit/docs/public/docs/dependant-field.md

 ### Multiple Dependent Fields

-You can nest `DependantField` components to create multiple levels of dependencies:
+You can nest `DependantField` components to create multiple levels of dependencies, with each level resetting when its parent changes:

 ```tsx
 <FormField name="country" label="Country">